aer0ss/aerofs/src/web/README.style.txt

 o Use btn-primary only for positive features, e.g. add a user, join a team, etc. Don't use it for negative features like removing users and leaving a team.
 Use btn instead, or btn-danger when appropriate.

+o Use <h4> for all dialog titles.
+Only capitalize the first letter of the entire title.
+Do NOT use Camel case.

 o Disable buttons on form submission:
             $('#foo-form').submit(function() {
                 setEnabled($("#submit-foo-button"), false);